UGeunJi/eCRF_Docker_Guideline/README.md

 ### Recommended Preprocessing Step

+(Optional) This will improve the model's performance

 ```
-# Optional      ⋯     This will improve the model's performance
 1. N4 Bias Correlation
 2. Registration
 ```